Alexander-Nasuta/gymcts/README.md

     # 5. print the solution
     # read the solution from the info provided by the RecordEpisodeStatistics wrapper
-    # (that NaiveSoloMCTSGymEnvWrapper uses internally)
+    # (that DeepCopyMCTSGymEnvWrapper uses internally)
     episode_length = info["episode"]["l"]
     episode_return = info["episode"]["r"]